 High-performance linear algebra libraries are a vital component of the HPC systems software stack.
-A range of linear algebra or so-called BLAS libraries were developed to optimize the execution of linear algebra kernels, including GEMMs [1, 3, 56, 59].
+A range of linear algebra or so-called BLAS libraries were developed to optimize the execution of linear algebra kernels, including GEMMs [1, 3, 41, 42].
 Most of these BLAS libraries are designed to optimize GEMM operating on large and regular-shaped matrices.

-Recent studies report that many new HPC workloads use small GEMM to exploit fine-grained parallelism for better scalability [17, 28].
-Other works also highlight the importance of optimizing irregular-shaped GEMMs seen in machine learning workloads [29, 36].
-Recent works target optimizing small GEMMs on x86 [28] or irregular-shaped GEMM on GPUs [12, 39].
-Some of these techniques have been integrated into deep learning frameworks [20, 21].
-However, as we have shown in the paper and our prior work [52], existing approaches give a sub-optimal performance on the ARMv8 architecture, leaving much room for improvement.
+Recent studies have shown that many new HPC workloads use small GEMM to exploit fine-grained parallelism for better scalability [14, 23].
+Other works also highlight the importance of optimizing irregular-shaped GEMMs seen in machine learning workloads [24, 29].
+Recent works target optimizing small GEMMs on x86 [23] or irregular-shaped GEMM on GPUs [10, 32].
+Some of these techniques have been integrated into deep learning frameworks [16, 17].
+However, as we have shown in the paper, existing approaches give a sub-optimal performance on the ARMv8 architecture, leaving much room for improvement the cache locality.

-BLASFEO is designed to optimize both small and irregular-shaped GEMMs.
-It provides two optimization routines [17, 18].
-The first covert the input matrices to the panel-major format to improve the cache locality.
 The second selectively packs the input matrices based on some pre-defined heuristics.
 For example, it does not pack a small matrix A. Likes existing BLAS libraries, BLASFEO performs data packing and computation sequentially.
 It also does not support parallel execution of irregular-shaped GEMMs.
 LIBSHALOM overcomes these limits by overlapping the memory access instructions introduced by data packing with computations and provides a highly optimized kernel for parallel execution.